 Richard Mellon Scaife

-Richard Mellon Scaife is a billionaire contributor to the Republican Party and right-wing think tanks, one of the most influential men behind the American conservative movement.
+Richard Mellon Scaife ("Dickie") (1932 - 2014) was a billionaire contributor to the Republican Party and right-wing think tanks, one of the most influential men behind the American conservative movement.
 Scaife has helped establish their biggest institutions and supported some of their most radical ideas through donations from his Scaife foundations.
 His father was Alan M. Scaife.

-Scaife's source of wealth is the Mellon bank's 19th century fortune, which grew steadily with diversified investments, including major coal, steel, and real-estate interests, and Gulf Oil Corporation
+Scaife's source of wealth is the Mellon bank's "19th century fortune, which grew steadily with diversified investments, including major coal, steel, and real-estate interests, and Gulf Oil Corporation," according to a 2008 Vanity Fair exposé.

-Scaife is a major funding source of conservative causes through the Scaife Foundations.
-He controls the Sarah Scaife Foundation, the Carthage Foundation, and the Alleghany Foundation.
+Scaife was a major funding source of conservative causes through the Scaife Foundations.
+He controlled the Sarah Scaife Foundation, the Carthage Foundation, and the Alleghany Foundation.
 Until 2001, he also controlled the Scaife Family Foundation, which is now controlled by his son and daughter.

 Bankrolling Right-Wing Organizations